cobinrox/chatgptnode/README.md

 ## To Prepare
 `cd chatgptnode`
 `npm install`
+IMPORTANT!!
 Copy your OpenAI key into the file `.env`

 ## To Execute
 `node index.js`